Welcome to the Percussion Play Blog

 Sound Playgrounds: Music Solutions for Outdoor Areas

-The good news is that it doesn't have to be complicated or too expensive to add music to your outdoor space.
-This article gives seven ways to easily add music or provide musical solutions for your outdoor area.
+The good news is that it doesn't have to be complicated or expensive to add music to your outdoor space.
+This article presents seven easy ways to add music to your outdoor area.

 For Darker Areas or Where Space is Limited Our Mirror Chimes will reflect light, the surrounding environment as well as the players for an added fun element, visual stimulation and promote self-awareness.
 What a 'bright' idea!
 Great for a courtyard garden or sensory area.
 Arranged in the pentatonic c-major scale (C3-C5) their universal mounting brackets allow them to be fixed to virtually any surface.

 For an Easy Installation with a BIG Sound Integrate drumming and music-making to the great outdoors with our Trio of Conga Drums.
-Conga Drums are a pair of single headed drums mounted onto a single stainless steel post to be installed directly into the ground – that’s six drums to play but only three holes to dig!
+Conga Drums are a pair of single-headed drums mounted onto a single stainless steel post to be installed directly into the ground.
+There are six drums to play but only three holes to dig!

 Over the last several hundred years, instruments from various countries have influenced Brazil's music styles and sounds.
-Like the vibrancy of the culture, the music of Brazil is equally diverse, full of energy and life.
-Music is heard everywhere in Brazil, bars, cafes and restaurants, sporting events, beaches, homes and businesses.
+Like the vibrancy of the culture, Brazil's music is equally diverse and full of energy and life.
+Music is heard everywhere in Brazil: bars, cafes, restaurants, sporting events, beaches, homes, and businesses.
 It's part and parcel of Brazilian culture and lifestyle.
-Carnivals and festivals are huge events in Brazil and music is always a big part of those celebrations.
+Carnivals and festivals are huge events in Brazil, and music is always a big part of those celebrations.

-There are many different instruments used to make the beautiful music of Brazil, each creating unusual and eclectic sounds and rhythms but the most popular or well-known Brazilian musical instruments are used in Capoeira...
+Many different instruments are used to make Brazil's beautiful music, each creating unusual and eclectic sounds and rhythms.
+However, the most popular or well-known Brazilian musical instruments are used in Capoeira or Brazilian...

 I've been told that improvisation can be more difficult as an adult.
-It can be hard for someone to open up and allow the ‘improv’ to come through.
-Similarly, adults usually find it more difficult than children to learn a new musical instrument, not because they haven’t got the ability, but often because they are more self-conscious about sounding like a beginner and making mistakes.
-On the other hand, children don’t have these negative thoughts in their minds, as...
+It can be hard for someone to open up and allow the 'improv' to come through.
+Similarly, adults usually find it more difficult than children to learn a new musical instrument, not because they don't have the ability but because they are more self-conscious about sounding like a beginner and making mistakes.
+On the other hand, children don't have these negative thoughts in their minds, as they are constantly...